kjolley/BIGSdb_documentation/data_export/sequence_export.rst

 or belonging to scheme profiles in the sequence definition database.

-The sequence export function can be accessed by clicking the 'Sequences' link in the Export section of the contents page.
+The sequence export function can be accessed by clicking the 'Sequences' link in the Export section of the contents page of isolate databases, or the 'Profile sequences' link of sequence definition databases.

 .. image:: /images/data_export/sequence_export.png